candid82/joker/DEVELOPER.md

 //go:generate go run gen_data/gen_data.go
 ```

-That builds and runs `core/gen_data/gen_data.go`, which defines, in the `files` array, a list of files (in `core/data/`) to be processed.
+That builds and runs `core/gen_data/gen_data.go`, which finds, in the `CoreSourceFiles` array defined by the `core/gen_common` package, a list of files (in `core/data/`) to be processed.

-As explained in the block comment just above the `var files []...` definition, the files must be ordered so any given file depends solely on files (namespaces) defined above it (earlier in the array).
+As explained in the block comment just above the `var CoreSourceFiles []...` definition in `core/gen_common/gen_common.go`, the files must be ordered so any given file depends solely on files (namespaces) defined above it (earlier in the array).

 Processing a `.joke` file consists of reading the file via Joker's (Clojure-like) Reader, "packing" the results into a portable binary format, and encoding the resulting binary data as a Go source file named `core/a_*_data.go`, where `*` is the same as in `core/data/*.joke`.